alextownleymakes/redux-demo/README.md

 1. update initialvalues to contain an array of todos, think about what data each todo will need to be updatable/deletable
 2. update the reducer to create, update, or delete todos
 3. update the UI to display todos below the text area instead of a single display
-4. update the UI to accomodate for update and delete
+4. update the UI to accomodate for update and delete functionality

 have fun :)